 In other words, as long as the cooking temperature is right and you don’t heat the oil above these levels, things should be OK.

-NOTE: I said one-two tablespoons referring to large quantities of prepared food (for a family, maybe even for a couple of days).
-If it’s just a portion, drizzle a bit of extra virgin olive oil, and not more.
+NOTE: I said one-two tablespoons, referring to large quantities of prepared food (for a family, maybe even for a couple of days).
+If it’s just a portion, drizzle a bit of extra virgin olive oil, and not more (or use a spray).
+A single tablespoon has around 120 calories, so keep that in mind!

 And it’s definitely worth it!